Last Updated on March 8, 2021 by

 When Should I Finish My Basement?

 Whether you need to finish your basement before moving into your home or settling in depends entirely on your circumstances.
-If you are intending to live in your home for a few years then sell it, finish your basement sooner to give your home a higher selling price.
+If you are intending to live in your home for a few years then sell it, and finish your basement sooner to give your home a higher selling price.
 It is also advisable to complete your project before the bank closes on your loan.
 Doing this saves you from covering the cost of finishing your basement.

 Why You Need Your Basement Waterproofed